How to Duplicate a Google Ads Campaign (+ Why You Should)

 At HawkSEM, we use our proprietary platform, ConversionIQ, to identify which keywords convert at high volumes with a low cost and properly allocate the budget to maximize ROAS.
 You can learn more about it here.

-Check in with your different ad formats and ad copy, then make note of which ads are performing well and which aren’t.
+Check in with your different ad formats and ad copy, then make note of which ads are high-performing and which aren’t.

 Make sure to A/B test along the way.